Arizona Wildcats softball team falls to NC State to conclude Tampa tournament

 Reyna Carranco went 3 for 4 in the loss, while Malia Martinez was 2 for 3.

 Arizona next hosts the Hillenbrand Invitational from Thursday through Sunday.
-UA will open with a 6 p.m. contest Thursday against New Mexico in the stadium’s first game in the renovated Hillenbrand Stadium.
+The UA will open with a 6 p.m. contest Thursday against New Mexico in the first game in renovated Hillenbrand Stadium.